Thank you for contacting me about migrants crossing the Channel.

 I was encouraged that the Government included the introduction of a robust approach to age verification in the New Plan for Immigration.
 This will ensure that the UK can effectively safeguard against adults claiming to be children.
-I know this has been a concern for many across Calder Valley.
+I know this has been a concern for many across.

-This has never been about escorting boats across The Channel.
-Once an unseaworthy small boat reaches the sea, the first priority is to save lives, this is something I agree with and will not apologise for.
+Once an unseaworthy small boat reaches the sea, the priority is to save lives.
 The Channel is one of the busiest shipping lanes in the world and those on board the small boats are not wearing suitable life jackets despite the rough waters.
 It is important not to forget that these people are desperate and will put their own lives and those of their children at risk rather than go back to France.
 This is a complex and extremely challenging issue.
 The dangerous people smuggling gangs are risking lives and often threatening violence to those crossing, sometimes being pushed into modern slavery.

 If the occupants of small boats are intercepted by the Border Force or Royal National Lifeboat Institution (RNLI) they are medically assessed and transferred for interview by immigration enforcement officers.
 At this point they may make a claim for asylum and will be processed in the usual way.
 However, if an individual is known to have made a claim in another country the Home Office will look at the process of returning them as promptly as possible.

 I hope you can see from this response that the Government is taking firmer action to stop these crossings.
-I am encouraged by this work but will push the Government to continue to act fast to make this route unviable and end the cruel and dangerous people smuggling between France and the UK.
+I am encouraged by this work but will push the Government to continue to act fast to make this route unviable and to end the cruel and dangerous people-smuggling between France and the UK.

 Thank you again for taking the time to contact me.